Reviews Archive

 C64 (UK) - The use of colour is quite well done for every level in the game, everything is realistically coloured, good job.

-Amstrad - The colour of this version is truly atrocious, no effort seems to have been made to make it look even half decent.
-Everything is appallingly garish, and often unrealistically coloured (added to the Spectrum version's bright yellow trees we now also have bright orange grass?!).
-The status bar at the bottom of the screen is different for every level, but no matter what level you're on it manages to look terrible.
-All of this is a little unacceptable for the Amstrad to be honest, the Spectrum has an excuse for its yellow trees (no brown in the hardware's pallet) while the colour problems with the Amstrad version are all due to it being quickly ported from Spectrum instead of being designed for the Amstrad from the ground up.
+All of this is a little unacceptable for the Amstrad to be honest, the Spectrum has an excuse for its yellow trees (nothing even remotely brown in the hardware's pallet), whilst the colour problems with the Amstrad version are all due to it being quickly ported from Spectrum instead of being designed for the Amstrad from the ground up.

 Winner Is: C64 (UK)